 While some common household products such as toilet paper and eggs have been a struggle to find in stores during COVID, there has been no shortage of alcohol.
 Liquor stores, which are considered an essential service, have been busier than ever, with bars and restaurants having been temporarily closed.
 However, despite the lack of social gatherings and outings to bars, people are still getting their alcohol fix, many even increasing their alcohol consumption since the start of the pandemic.
-The Nanos poll, commissioned by the Canadian Centre on Substance Use and Addiction (CCSA), revealed that 21% of Canadians under the age of 54 say they have increased the amount of alcohol they drink while at home during the pandemic.
+Overall, in the United States, frequency of drinking has increased by 14% since last year.
+People are not only drinking more often, they are drinking more heavily.
 Surveys have shown that since March, Americans have been buying larger quantities of cheaper alcohol; there has also been an increase in cannabis usage, as well as anti-anxiety medication like Xanax and Aderrall.
+It is an especially difficult time for those who are trying to quit drinking, and those who are recovering from a substance use disorder, as they are more vulnerable to relapse during this time.

 Reasons for the increase